pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

        step 1
      - The output of the command is empty.

+   * - 3.
+     - Check that the output product has been correctly decompressed, by opening it with Panoply (after reverting step 0 of :ref:`FCIDECOMP.JAVA.TP.01.01`_) and creating a plot using the `/data/ir_105/measured/effective_radiance`

+     - Plot is generated.

 FCIDECOMP.OFF.TC.01.01: installation of the FCIDECOMP Software using the offline dependencies repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::